cwelbeck/wxflows/examples/chat-app/README.md

 ## Summary

 You’ve now successfully set up, deployed, and run a chat application that leverages API Connect for GraphQL as a MCP server with the `google_books` and `wikipedia` tools.
 This setup provides a flexible environment to leverage external tools for data retrieval, allowing you to further build and expand your application.
-See the instructions in [tools](../../tools/README.md) to add more tools or create your own tools from Databases, NoSQL, REST or GraphQL APIs.
+See [API Connect for GraphQL (formerly StepZen)](https://dashboard.ibm.stepzen.com/) to add more tools to your MCP server or create your own MCP servers from Databases, NoSQL, REST or GraphQL APIs.